Twisted Alexander Modules of Hyperplane Arrangement Complements: Roots of twisted Alexander polynomials

 \alexlines

-\begin{proof} We are going to use techniques coming from \cite[Theorem 5.6]{cogo}.
-Let $P_1,\ldots,P_s$ be the singular points of $H$.
-Let $F=H\backslash \bigsqcup_{k=1}^s (H\cap \B_k^4)$ be the surface obtained by removing small balls $\B_k^4$ around the singular points $P_k$.
+\begin{proof} We will use techniques coming from \cite[Theorem 5.6]{cogo}, although, in our case, the work done in Sections \ref{shomotopytype} and \ref{storsion} allows us to not have to deal with contributions coming from the line at infinity, unlike in \cite{cogo}.
+Let $F=H\backslash \bigsqcup\limits_{k=1}^s (H\cap \B_k^4)$ be the surface obtained by removing small balls $\B_k^4$ around the singular points $P_k$.
 Note that what we are really removing from our surface is a $2$-dimensional open disk $D_i^k$ from every line $H_i$ in $\cA$ containing $P_k$.